Chiara is an associate at Herbert Smith Freehills New York LLP specializing in international arbitration.

-Chiara has experience over a number of industries including oil and gas, energy, financial services, and telecommunications.
-She has represented clients in institutional and ad hoc proceedings under many of the principal sets of arbitration rules, including those of the ICC, AAA, LCIA and UNCITRAL.
+Chiara has experience over a number of industries including oil and gas, energy, construction, financial services, and telecommunications.
+She has represented clients in institutional and ad hoc proceedings (including emergency arbitration proceedings) under many of the principal sets of arbitration rules, including those of the ICC, AAA (ICDR and Commercial), LCIA and UNCITRAL.

 Prior to joining Herbert Smith Freehills, Chiara worked in the dispute resolution group of Freshfields Bruckhaus Deringer, where she specialized in complex litigation and arbitration.
 In addition to working as counsel, Chiara has also been appointed administrative secretary to arbitral tribunals.

 Chiara's experience includes:

 - successfully representing a Brazilian company in a multi-million dollar dispute against a PLSV company in Brazil, administered according to the AAA/ICDR Rules.
 Governing law Florida law and Miami seat